Fluctuation theorem for spin transport at insulating ferromagnetic junctions: Phenomenological Theory

 \section{Phenomenological Theory}

 Before we discuss the fluctuation theorem, we will briefly summarize the phenomenological theory of SMR based on spin diffusion~\cite{Nakayama2013,Chen2013,Kato2020}.
-We follow the derivation of Ref.~\citeonline{Kato2020}.
+We follow the derivation of Ref.~\onlinecite{Kato2020}.
 Consider a NM/FI bilayer system, as shown in Fig.~\ref{fig:setup}.
-When an electric field is applied to the NM in the $+x$ direction, a spin current $j_{s0}^{\rm SH}=\theta_{\rm SH}\sigma E_x$ is generated by the spin Hall effect in the $-y$ direction, where $\sigma$ is the electric conductivity, $\theta_{\rm SH}$ is the spin Hall angle, and $E_x$ is the electric field in the $x$ direction.
-This spin current induces spin accumulation near the NM/FI interface that is described by a spin chemical potential $\mu_s(y)$.
-The spatial gradient of the spin chemical potential generates a diffusive backflow spin current $j_s^{\rm B}=-(\sigma/2e)\partial_y \mu_s(y)$, and a steady state is reached by balancing these two spin currents.
+When an electric field is applied to the NM in the $+x$ direction, a spin current $j_{s0}^{\rm SH}=\theta_{\rm SH}j_{c0}=\theta_{\rm SH}\sigma E_x$ is generated by the spin Hall effect in the $-y$ direction, where $j_{c0}$ is a charge current, $\theta_{\rm SH}$ is the spin Hall angle, $\sigma$ is the electric conductivity, and $E_x$ is the electric field in the $x$ direction.
+This spin current induces spin accumulation near the NM/FI interface that is described by $\mu_s(y)$.
+The spatial gradient of $\mu_s(y)$ generates a diffusive backflow spin current $j_s^{\rm B}=-(\sigma/2e)\partial_y \mu_s(y)$, and a steady state is reached by balancing these two spin currents.
 For the steady state, we can derive the differential equation,

 where $\lambda$ is the spin diffusion length.
 This equation is solved under the boundary condition at the interface of the NM:

 where $d_{\rm N}$ is the thickness of the NM layer, $S$ is the cross-section area of the NM/FI interface, and $I_s$ is the decay rate of spin angular momenta of the NM at the NM/FI interface.
 We define the spin conductance at the interface as